-Answer: Depends on reason for deed, i.e. contract for Deed, Trust, ex - spouse, etc.
+Answer: Depends on reason for deed, i.e. contract for Deed, Trust, ex - spouse (need to confer with Mike before advising).

 15) Question: If a borrower does not live in the homestead and leases it out, and does not own any other property in Texas, can they obtain a Texas home equity loan?